inetss/docker-django-app/README.md

 # Introduction

-Run a Django app in a Docker container.
+This is a reusable Docker container to run a Django app with nginx and uwsgi.

 Features: